You might think you can only get an astrophotography telescope by having to buy a GoTo mount and a telescope separately.

-Our Verdict: The Celestron Advanced VX 6 SCT is will get your foot in the door to discovering what a long focal length telescope can do in terms of astrophotography.
-Don’t underestimate its ability, because it’s a scope that comes with the package to get it done.
+My Verdict: In my opinion the Celestron Advanced VX 6 SCT is will get your foot in the door to discovering what a long focal length telescope can do in terms of astrophotography.
+I don’t think you should underestimate its ability, because it’s a scope that comes with the package to get it done.

 Who is the Celestron Advanced VX 6 SCT Best Suited to?

 The VX 6 SCT isn’t a beginner’s telescope per se, but I think it’s a good upgrade for a beginner who wants to learn more and dabble in astrophotography with less limitations.
 It’s certainly an expensive buy for the beginner, but it does come with a Schmidt-Cassegrain tube and computerized mount.
 This may be necessary if you want to take photos and travel between sites to maximize observation sessions.

 I think it’s also an excellent telescope for intermediate level users especially those who know how to work equatorial mounts.
 They’ll appreciate that it comes with all the fixings and is ready to go.
 There are a few more accessories you’ll need to get maximum performance, so be sure to budget those in.

 How Does the Celestron Advanced VX 6 SCT Perform?

 I believe the VX 6 SCT performs excellently for what is seemingly a little telescope.
 Its Schmidt-Cassegrain optical system allows for a long 1500 mm focal length with only a 16” tube length.
 This results in a more compact and lightweight telescope which I think is more pleasurable to use and transport because of its small size.